 4. At least one director

 To form a limited company, you will need to appoint at least one natural (human) company director.
-It is his/her responsibility to make decisions on behalf of the company and oversee day-to-day operations.
+It is their responsibility to make decisions on behalf of the company and oversee day-to-day operations.
 Almost anyone is allowed to be a company director, the only restrictions being:

 - You cannot be under the age of 16